Gothic name

 The Onomastics of the Gothic language (Gothic personal names) are an important source not only for the history of the Goths themselves, but for Germanic onomastics in general and the linguistic and cultural history of the Germanic Heroic Age of c. the 3rd to 6th centuries.

 Gothic names can be found in Roman records as far back as the 4th century AD.

 After the Muslim invasion of Hispania and the fall of the Visigothic kingdom in the early 8th century, the Gothic tradition was largely interrupted, although Gothic or pseudo-Gothic names continued to be given in the Kingdom of Asturias in the 9th and 10th centuries.

+(Not to be confused with names inspired by the modern-day Goth subculture.)

 History

 The names of the Goths themselves have been traced to their 3rd century settlement in Scythia.

 The names Tervingi and Greuthungi have been interpreted as meaning "forest-dwellers" and "steppe-dwellers", respectively.
 Later on, the terms Ostrogothi and Visigothi have also been understood to mean "Eastern Goths" and "Western Goths", although all four etymologies are not without detractors.

 Jordanes gives partly mythological genealogies leading up to historical 4th to 5th century rulers: